Container Deposit Schemes

 Tasmania

-Due to start in 2023, the statewide Container Refund Scheme (CRS) will be known as Recycle Rewards, which aims to reduce litter while supporting the development of our circular economy by increasing recycling.
+Due to launch in 2025, the statewide Container Refund Scheme (CRS) will be known as Recycle Rewards, which aims to reduce litter while supporting the development of a circular economy by increasing recycling.

 What's Covered?